hoyjustin/RandomNumbers/README.md

 Installation & Startup
 =========================
-1. Install prerequisite packages by running 'npm install' at the RandomNumbers root directory
+1. Run 'npm install' at the RandomNumbers root directory to install prerequisite packages
-2. To start the application, run: 'node server'
+2. Run 'node server' to start the application
 3. Point a browser to 'localhost:3000' and you're up and running!

 * Mocha tests can be done through running 'npm test'